Explore this Section

 2. Election/Nomination of Members (Subject to decision on appointment method by Senate)

 The membership of Senate is set out in section 18 of the University Statutes.
 Senate will elect members from the academic electorate to form no more than 40% of the total membership.
 To ensure fair representation, each Faculty is apportioned a number of elected places on Senate proportionate to the numbers of academic staff within each Faculty.
 The process of election for elected members is thus:

-The Governance Team will email all academic staff informing them of the vacancies available within their Faculties and will open the call for nominations.
+The Legal & Governance Team will email all academic staff informing them of the vacancies available within their Faculties and will open the call for nominations.
 In order to be nominated for candidacy, academic staff must submit a nomination form signed by a proposer and seconder, who must be members of the electoral role in their faculty, accompanied by a supporting statement.

-Once nominations close, and where there the number of candidates exceeds the available vacancies, a ballot will be opened and academic staff invited to vote for their preferred candidate.
+Once nominations close, and where the number of candidates exceeds the available vacancies, a ballot will be opened and academic staff invited to vote for their preferred candidate.
 Ballots are conducted by Single Transferable Vote.
 Once the ballots close, votes are counted and the results are announced.
 All appointments will be approved by Senate.

 If a vacancy becomes available during the course of a year, a bi-election may be held.